wazuh/wazuh-documentation/source/user-manual/api/configuration.rst

 - :api-ref:`DELETE /security/config <operation/api.controllers.security_controller.delete_security_config>`: Restore the default security configuration.

-To apply the changes it is necessary to restart each Wazuh API whose configuration has changed (not neccesary for ``/security/config`` endpoints):
+To apply the changes it is necessary to restart each Wazuh API whose configuration has changed (not necesary for ``/security/config`` endpoints):

   a.
 For Systemd: